Ashley Mulheron

 Ashley Gisele Mulheron (born 8 February 1983) is a Scottish actress and television presenter.
-Mulheron trained as an actress on the one-year course at Central School of Speech and Drama in London.
-Mulheron was in the British Comedy Horror Lesbian Vampire Killers 2009, opposite James Corden and Mathew Horne.
+Mulheron trained as an actress on the one-year course at the Royal Central School of Speech and Drama in London.
+Mulheron was in the British comedy horror Lesbian Vampire Killers 2009, opposite James Corden and Mathew Horne.
 Mulheron also starred in The Bang Bang Club.

 Personal life

 She is the sister of Tiffany Mulheron.